iqbalsalarzai/iqbalsalarzai.github.io/_pages/about.md

 ======
 **_July 24:_** Our paper got accepted in IEEE CDC 2024.
 **_May 20:_** Our paper got accepted in EUSIPCO 2025.
+**_September 21:_** Our paper on 'Communication-Efficient Distributed Kalman Filtering using ADMM' got accepted in IEEE Transactions on Automatic Control.